 For over 20 years, the Metro Richmond Women’s Bar Association has published “Understanding Your Domestic Relations Rights in Virginia,” a pamphlet to help the public understand the general legal circumstances that you may face in resolving domestic relations problems under Virginia law.

 Help us sustain the Domestic Relations Pamphlet.
-Make a tax deductible donation today!
-All donations are made through our charitable partner, the Greater Richmond Bar Foundation.
-To learn more visit www.grbf.org.
+Make a donation today!
+All donations should be made payable to the Metropolitan Richmond Women’s Bar Association.

 Below are the top ten reasons to be a part of making the MRWBA’s Domestic Relations Pamphlet (the “DRP”) a success:

 - The DRP provides an easy to understand, up-to-date and accurate overview of the domestic relations laws most applicable to our Virginia citizens.

 - The DRP is a valuable resource for those who might not otherwise have access to legal services — whether due to lack of funds to pay for those services or lack of pro bono services available as a result of economic cut backs.